-No need to worry about making your own pattern - I have a printable bunting template with 3 shapes and 3 sizes for each.
+No need to worry about making your own pattern - I have a printable DIY bunting template with 3 different shapes and 3 sizes for each.
 That's an amazing 9 options for you to choose from.

-How to Make Bunting
+How to Make Bunting: INSTRUCTIONS

 Cut out your shapes.
 You will need 2 pieces per flag (one for the front and one for the back).
 How many you cut will depend on how long you need your bunting to be and how large a gap you will put between each flag.
 You can lay the pieces out roughly to work out how it will look.

-TIP: Cut through several layers at a time and interlock the triangles so you don't waste fabric.
+TIP for Fabric Bunting DIY: Cut through several layers at a time and interlock the triangles so you don't waste fabric.

-Step 3: Clip any corners.
+Step 3: Clip the Bunting Flags

-If your flags are not sitting flat you can top stitch the edges.
-I used quilting cotton fabric for my samples and found top stitching wasn't necessary.
+If your flags are not sitting flat, you can topstitch the edges.
+I used quilting cotton fabric for my samples and found topstitching wasn't necessary.

 Now all ready for the tape!

-All finished and ready to hang
+All finished learning how to make bunting and ready to hang!

-Bunting Design ideas
+Sewing Bunting Design Ideas